KanoComputing/kano-jupyter/README.md

  * Installing the Jupyter framework on the system
  * Adds 3 icons on the Dashboard to launch several tutorials
  * Integrates the OpenCV libray with webcam support
+ * Incorporates 2 Jupyter kernels to run Notebooks on Python 2 and Python 3
  * Provides a debian package which unfolds all of the above